flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 ## #UseThePlatform

-Historically browser vendors prioritized minimizing effort for a set of common use cases.
-Browsers are decent at displaying documents with text and images on a desktop screen.
+Historically browser vendors prioritized minimizing effort over a set of common use cases.
+Browsers were decent at displaying documents with text and images on a desktop screen.

 ![Browser API as a flat surface][img-browser-api-1]